appium/appium/docs/en/appium-setup/running-on-osx.md

-In addition, it's been discovered that testing against iOS 6.1 with Xcode 5 causes increased slowness and instability, so it's recommended that for testing against iOS 6.1 and below we use Xcode 4.6.3, and for testing against iOS 7.0 we use Xcode 5.We can do this by, say, having Xcode 5 at `/Applications/Xcode.app`, and Xcode 4.6 and `/Applications/Xcode-4.6.app`.
+In addition, it's been discovered that testing against iOS 6.1 with Xcode 5 causes increased slowness and instability, so it's recommended that for testing against iOS 6.1 and below we use Xcode 4.6.3, and for testing against iOS 7.0 we use Xcode 5.
+We can do this by, say, having Xcode 5 at `/Applications/Xcode.app`, and Xcode 4.6 and `/Applications/Xcode-4.6.app`.
 Then we use the following command: